 Each year the UC Davis Environmental Health Sciences Center's Community Engagement Core (CEC) puts on a training for pilot grantees to help scientists design community-based participatory research projects.
 The ultimate goal is to translate what researchers learn into meaningful policy that can improve the health and well being of community members at the local level.

-COVID-19 is a disaster on an epic scale that has turned our lives upside down.
+COVID-19 was a disaster that turned lives upside down

 This curriculum is a two-day workshop that walks researchers and community groups through the essential tenets of community participatory research.
 It covers everything from building equitable partnerships and understanding power dynamics, to leveraging university resources and more.